nehgov/ripeds/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/nehgov/ripeds)
 ![Static Badge](https://img.shields.io/badge/release-beta-blue)

+**THIS SOFTWARE PACKAGE IS IN BETA RELEASE AND MAY CONTAIN SOME BUGS.
+IN ADDITION, SOME FUNCTIONALITY MAY CHANGE.
+PLEASE SEE DISCLAIMER BELOW AND USE ACCORDINGLY.**

 The `ripeds` R package provides a series of piped functions to facilitate downloading Department of Education Integrated Postsecondary Education Data System (IPEDS) complete data files.